An iconic image is much more than a snapshot of one moment.

-He fumbled looking for a color film canister.
+He fumbled looking for a colour film canister.
 Then briefly lost the shot and regained it through another window.
 The iconic image, taken using a Hasselblad.

 This is one of the most famous images out there, burned into our collective memory.
 It became even more important when it helped start the global environmental movement.

 There are many urban exploration photo pages, showing contemporary photography of abandoned places.
-Even if they all have historical significance, there are only a handful that have had an impact.
+Even if they all have historical significance, there are only a handful that has had an impact.

 The image below shows the first image of Chernobyl, taken the day after the reactor meltdown.
-No one knew what to expect, but they had a pretty good guess that they couldn’t go in by foot.
+No one knew what to expect.
+But they had a pretty good guess that they couldn’t go in on foot.

-Just like urban explorers entering forbidden zones, the team was full of anticipation.
-They captured this image of the reactor from their helicopter.
+The team captured this iconic image of the reactor from their helicopter.

-Their mission was one of fact finding, looking to find information on the damage.
-Never before was there such a famous image of an abandoned building.
+Their mission was one of fact-finding, looking to find information on the damage.
+Never before was there such a famous photograph of an abandoned building.

 This image is one of the most famous photographs of all time.
 Not because of something positive.
 But because of an event that has changed how we deal with horrifying situations.

 Igor Fedorovich Kostin was one of five photographers in the world to capture the Chernobyl nuclear disaster.
 He was working for APN (Novosti Press Agency), while the Soviet Union tried to censor the information.

 20. New York City – Elliott Erwitt (1974)